aqmnguyen/pl-fantasy-league-api/README.md

 Search for specific player in the Premier League

 ```
-/players/{{surname}} // /players/cech/
+/players/{{surname}} eg. /players/cech/
 ```

-List all teams in the Permier League
+List all teams in the Premier League

 ```
 /team/